Slicer/SlicerJupyter/README.md

 ## Example

+You can get started by looking at [example Slicer notebooks here](https://github.com/Slicer/SlicerNotebooks) or looking at sample scripts below.

-Load a sample data and show an axial slice view:
+Load data and show an axial slice view:

 <pre>
 slicer.mrmlScene.Clear(False)